Contact Us (310) 553-1222

 Avoiding legal missteps during the employee write-up process is important to maintain a lawful, fair, and productive workplace.
 Common legal mistakes can include issues of discrimination, retaliation, lack of documentation, and failure to follow company policies consistently.

-That is why you need to work with trusted legal partners like Novian & Novian to ensure legal compliance.
-We will help you through the process of an employee write-up, protecting your interest as an employer, and showing you how to write up an employee according to the law.
+That is why you need to work with trusted legal partners to ensure legal compliance.
+We will help you through the process of an employee write-up, protect your interest as an employer, and show you how to write up an employee according to the law.

 Contact Us